 Siamese algae are long and slender fish with a brownish-beige color.
-These species are identified by a bright black line running across the entire body, nose and tail, with one eye-catching stripe line on each side.
+These species are identified by a bright black line running across the entire physical appearance, the nose, tail, body, and it has an attractive stripe on each side.
 This black stripe runs through part of the fish’s roastal barbels, a part that has a mustache and the clear caudal fin.
 This stripe line often withers in the water that helps the fish to hide from predators.

 Types of Siamese algae eaters